-APPLY NOW to join the 2025-2026 COHTPEZ trainee cohort and contribute as part of a diverse, interdisciplinary community working to strengthen Canada’s One Health capacity in emerging zoonotic disease prevention and response.
+APPLY NOW to join the 2025-2026 Canopy trainee cohort and contribute as part of a diverse, interdisciplinary community working to strengthen Canada’s One Health capacity in emerging zoonotic disease prevention and response.

-The Canadian One Health Training Program on Emerging Zoonoses (COHTPEZ) is pleased to announce the second call for applications from trainees at the Master, Doctoral, or Post-Doctoral level, Clinical Interns or Residents, as well as from Early Career Researchers (researchers or professionals who obtained their last degree within the last 5 years).
+Canopy – the Canadian One Health Training Program on Emerging Zoonoses – is pleased to open a call for applications from trainees at the Master, Doctoral, or Post-Doctoral level, Clinical Interns or Residents, as well as from Early Career Researchers (researchers or professionals who obtained their last degree within the last 5 years).

 We welcome applicants from all disciplinary backgrounds, including but not limited to the natural and health sciences, public health, social sciences, policy, Indigenous knowledge systems, humanities, and the arts.
 We recognize that preventing and responding to zoonotic diseases requires many perspectives, and we place a high value on equity, diversity, and inclusion (EDI) and different ways of knowing.

-Applications will be reviewed using an evaluation rubric for research scholarships and internships (evaluation rubric for research scholarships can be found below).
+Applications will be reviewed using an evaluation rubric for research scholarships and internships (available below).
 Equity, diversity, and inclusion (EDI) considerations are an integral part of the selection process, and applicants are invited to complete a short EDI questionnaire to help ensure a fair and inclusive review.

 Interested trainees can apply for funding and to join the platform through two different streams:

-Subject to eligibility requirements, trainees may apply to both streams in the same year.
+Subject to eligibility requirements, trainees may apply for both streams in the same year.

 AVAILABLE FUNDING